henriqueferro/my-sandbox-lab/native-spring-ai/README.md

   ```shell
   ./target/learningapp http://localhost:8080/
   ```
-* Open into your browser the reqeuest form: http://localhost:8080
+* Open into your browser the request form: http://localhost:8080

 ## Usage